MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/flow.md

 When searching for the Azure Kusto connector in Flow, you will see 3 possible actions you can add to your flow.

-The following section describes the capabilites and needed parameters for each Azure Kusto Flow action.
+The following section describes the capabilities and needed parameters for each Azure Kusto Flow action.

 ![alt text](./Images/KustoTools-Flow/flow-actions.png "flow-actions")